Sam Cohen (musician)

 Samuel Benjamin Cohen (born September 28, 1979) is an American rock vocalist, songwriter, multi-instrumentalist, artist, and producer based in Brooklyn, New York.
 A founding member of the psychedelic rock and pop band Apollo Sunshine, he released several albums with the group in the early 2000s.
 In 2009 he formed the solo project Yellowbirds, releasing the debut album The Color in 2011.
 This release was followed by Songs from the Vanished Frontier in 2013.
-The first Sam Cohen record, Cool It, was released on April 28, 2015 on Easy Sound Records, and primary featured Cohen playing all of the instruments.
+The first Sam Cohen record, Cool It, was released on April 28, 2015, on Easy Sound Records, and primary featured Cohen playing all of the instruments.
 It was then re-released on Danger Mouse's imprint of Columbia Records, 30th Century Records, on June 3, 2016.
 Cohen is also known for his original collages on the Yellowbirds album covers, and his collage animation videos.

 Since 2008 Cohen has produced or contributed as a songwriter or musician to albums by Norah Jones, Shakira, Kevin Morby, Pavo Pavo, Dawn Landes, The Bandana Splits, Joseph Arthur, Trixie Whitley, and Walter Martin.
 In 2012, he was guitarist for The Bridge Session, a collaboration between The National and Grateful Dead's Bob Weir.
 From 2012 through 2014, he was the Musical Director for the concert The Complete Last Waltz, which featured artists such as Nels Cline, Cass McCombs, and members of Dr. Dog, among others.

 Early life

-Samuel Benjamin Cohen was born on September 28, 1979 in Houston, Texas, where he was also raised.
+Cohen was born on September 28, 1979, in Houston, Texas, where he was also raised.
 He left Texas for Boston to attend college, meeting one of his future bandmates in 1997, where they were attending a Berklee College of Music summer performance program.
 While at Berklee, Cohen began focusing on audio engineering and record production.

 History

 2001–2009: Founding Apollo Sunshine

 He formed the psychedelic rock group Apollo Sunshine with Jesse Gallagher and Jeremy Black in 2001.
 The band released their first album, Katonah, in October 2003 on spinART Records.
-The album was recorded in Katonah, New York in a barn which the band converted into a studio.
+The album was recorded in Katonah, New York, in a barn which the band converted into a studio.
 It was well-received, earning 4/5 stars from Allmusic and 7.2/10 from Pitchfork Media.
 About their sound on the album The New York Times wrote that "bouncy 60's-style melodies crack wide open, breaking into outbursts of pummeling and feedback before jumping back into the tune.
 It's all neatly and cleverly plotted, but with a looming chaos that's anything but nostalgic."
 While also touring with the band, Cohen continued to collaborate in studio with other artists.